Mountain Guides you can trust when it gets serious

 Kevin came to us on loan from San Juan Mountain Guides in 2005 and we don’t want to give him back (Sorry Clint!).
 A true professional with boundless optimism and a serious work ethic, Kevin climbs hard ice all winter around Ouray, Colorado and has guided six Denali climbs as well as a Mount Foraker expedition for us.
 He is another Magnet Award recipient, which helped him take his AMGA Alpine Guide course in the summer of 2007.
 Kevin also works for Rigging for Rescue, training numerous rescue organizations high angle rescue techniques.

 I’m originally from Southern California and I spent my childhood climbing in the Southwest.
 I moved to Yosemite NP where I worked in the backcountry setting up the High Sierra Camps.
 After spending seven years in the Sierras, climbing alpine routes, over thirty big walls and enjoying Yosemite in general, I realized I wanted to work in the greater mountain ranges of the world.
-To that end, I started guiding eight years ago and have not looked back.
-Since 2007, I have guided 13 Denali climbs for Mountain Trip and helped lead a team to the summit of Mount Everest in 2012.
+To that end, I started guiding nine years ago and have not looked back.
+Since 2007, I have guided 16 Denali climbs for Mountain Trip and helped lead a team to the summit of Mount Everest in 2012.
 In South America I have worked in Ecuador, Bolivia and led over 25 trips up Aconcagua.
 I have spent a lot of time in East Africa working on Kilimanjaro and Mt Kenya.
 East Africa is one of my favorite places to visit and I believe everyone should experience it.
-I have been lucky to have worked in three different mountain ranges in Asia and look forward to returning.
+I have been lucky to have worked in three different mountain ranges in Asia and look forward to returning. since 2011, I’ve led five teams on Mount Vinson in Antarctica and recently climbed Elbrus to complete my first rotation of the Seven Summits.
 My favorite thing about mountain expeditions is the team work and logistics it takes to make it to the summit.
 Having a HAPPY summit team is one of the most rewarding parts of my job.
 Todd asked for a book recommendation, as I read a lot on my trips.
 I’ll recommend Alaska by James A Michener to Denali climbers and any Tom Robbins book for a quick read as they keep me entertained.

 Hope to see you in the mountains, it’s a small world.